top of page

 Exercise specificity has three (3) core elements:

-1. Movement specificity – does the exercise simulate/replicate the movement patterns that align to the goal?
-I.e. a floor to waist deadlift replicating picking up a toddler.
+1. Movement specificity—Does the exercise simulate/replicate the movement patterns that align with the goal?
+For example, a floor-to-waist deadlift replicates picking up a toddler.

 2. Posture specificity does the exercise simulate/replicate the posture required?
-I.e. if the goal requires you to be standing, is the exercise also performed standing?
+If the goal requires you to be standing, is the exercise also performed standing?

 3. Speed specificitydoes the speed/velocity of the exercise replicate what is required?
-I still can’t work out why 50-100m sprint swimmers complete long-slow distance sessions of 7-8km in the pool!
+I still can’t determine why 50-100m sprint swimmers complete long-slow distance sessions of 7-8km in the pool!

-So how do you determine if your personal trainer is prescribing an exercise intervention that is ‘functional?’
+So, how do you determine if your trainer is prescribing an exercise intervention that is ‘functional?’

 I like to adopt what I call the ‘3 treatment rule.’
 That is: